-“Pessimism is growing on Michigan’s end,” 247Sports analyst Steve Lorenz told the Free Press last month as Gray canceled a visit to Michigan prior to the Wolverines’ home finale against Indiana.
+“Pessimism is growing on Michigan’s end,” said 247Sports analyst Steve Lorenz.
 “Tennessee and Ole Miss are the other two schools really being considered here.
 And he’s yet to come back up to Michigan again since he committed.
 He was supposed to come up this weekend and isn’t now.
 Michigan was really aiming for him to come up for a home game this year, and it never materialized.”

 “Stud.
 Five-star in my opinion.
-Maybe the best running back Michigan has recruited in 15 years,” Lorenz said of Charbonnet.
+Maybe the best running back Michigan has recruited in 15 years,” Lorenz said.
 “Total package, he’s going to enroll early.
 He’ll play next year.
 I don’t know who to compare him to.
 I’ve heard people compare him to maybe a slightly lesser version of Leonard Fournette.
 He’ll run by you, he’ll run over you, he’s got ‘it.’

 “He’s a guy that if he had gone to all the camps in the offseason and stuff, he’d probably already be a 5-star guy.
 As a matter of fact, we just bumped him to 26th overall.
 That’s all off of game film.
 He’s never been to a shorts and T-shirt camp.
 He’s never been surrounded by other elite guys in those types of settings.
 It’s rare for a guy to see that many bumps just off of watching HUDL film.”